California outdoes the rest of the country in its debt collection rights for consumers.

 And they aren’t happy.

-Federal law in the form of the Fair Debt Collection Practices Act regulates the conduct of third party collectors.
+The Federal law Fair Debt Collection Practices Act regulates the conduct of third party collectors.
 Those protections apply everywhere and more and more attorneys are learning how to assert those rights on behalf of their clients.

 But the FDCPA applies only to the hired debt collector.
 It doesn’t apply to the original creditor.